silvianjoki/blog/README.md

 # Pitch

-### An application that lets users add new pitches on different categories and review the categories upon signing up.
+### An application that lets users add new blogs and review the blogs upon signing up.

 by Silvia Njoki

 ## Description

 The applications uses a database to add new users to the app upon signup.
-It later gives the functionalities of a pitch website for individuals to share pitches on different topics.
+It later gives the functionalities of a pitch website for individuals to share blogs on different topics.

-Upon signup, one can review new pitches and edit their profile information.
+Upon signup, one can review new blogs and edit their profile information.

-Aside from this, you will also view the pitches made by other individuals.
+Aside from this, you will also view the blogs made by other individuals.

 ## Installation guide
 To run this installation install the following: